ddev/ddev-contrib/recipes/drupal8-multisite/README.md

 > Your project can be reached at <https://basic.ddev.site> <https://d8m.ddev.site> <https://umami.ddev.site> <https://127.0.0.1:32817>

-## Preparing drush
+## Enable the `ddev drush` custom command

 Drush is useful, but it is a bit annoying to *ddev ssh* into the container all the time or to run *ddev exec drush*.
-Fortunately, latest version of DDEV already ships with a simpler way, using [Container commands](https://ddev.readthedocs.io/en/stable/users/extend/custom-commands/).
+Fortunately, DDEV has [Custom commands](https://ddev.readthedocs.io/en/stable/users/extend/custom-commands/).
 And drush is one of the examples, so it just needs to be renamed.

 1. mv .ddev/commands/web/drush.example .ddev/commands/web/drush
 2. ddev drush status

-## Enabling multisite
+## Enable multisite

 First we need to enable the multisite support by copying *example.sites.php* to *sites.php*.
 And then, because we are using DDEV for development and our production URLs will be different from test URLs, we want to define explicit aliases.
 That also allows us to have nice site directory names.